markdicksonjr/nibbler/README.md

 ## Running the included sample apps

 Sample apps have been provided to show how Nibbler and some extensions are used.
-They'll be helpful as I fill in documentation gaps.
+They'll be helpful as I fill in many documentation gaps.

 First, grab dependencies.
 If using dep, it will be with something like